HomeLatest NewsEnterprise ITMeitY with AWS to set up quantum computing applications lab in India

 “India has a rich legacy in science, technology, and innovation.
 We believe that India’s path forward will be driven by achieving world-class scientific solutions.
 Enabling our scientific community with advanced technologies plays a key role in scientific advancements and learning,” said Sawhney.

 Quantum computing is an emerging field that harnesses the laws of quantum mechanics to build powerful tools to process information.
-It has the potential to solve computational problems that are beyond the reach of classical computers and lead to new breakthroughs that can transform chemical engineering, material science, drug discovery, financial portfolio optimization, , and much more.
+It has the potential to solve computational problems that are beyond the reach of classical computers and lead to new breakthroughs that can transform chemical engineering, material science, drug discovery, financial portfolio optimization, machine learning, and much more.

 Advertisement